Rappers And Yodellers: Nagelsmann Strikes Balance In Euro 2024 Squad - UrduPoint

 Nagelsmann named 27 players for the home tournament, with the squad to be cut to 26 after friendlies against Ukraine on June 3 in Nuremberg and Greece four days later in Moenchengladbach.

-At the announcement made in downtown Berlin just near the famous Brandenberg Gate, Nagelsmann said Mueller -- who he coached at club level during his stint as Bayern Munich manager -- said the 34-year-old was the "connector" in the group.
+At the announcement made in downtown Berlin just near the famous Brandenberg Gate, Nagelsmann said the 34-year-old Mueller -- who he coached at club level during his stint as Bayern Munich manager -- tied the group together.

 "Thomas is a connector, he can connect the groups together.
 He can link the rappers with the yodellers."